timekills/handbrake-for-plexguide/README.md

 2. Type the command: git init
 3. Type the command: git remote add handbrake https://github.com/timekills/handbrake-for-plexguide.git
 4. Type the command: git pull handbrake master
+5. rm -r .git
-5. (Optional) rm -r README.md if you don't want the README file cluttering up your drectory
+6. (Optional) rm -r README.md if you don't want the README file cluttering up your drectory
-6. Run Plexguide
+7. Run Plexguide

 Deploy handbrake app like any other app

-Note the port for web use is 5801
+Note the port for web use is 5800